ClinicalTrials.Veeva

 About

-The goal of this clinical trial is to develop a five-week cognitive training intervention for people with Mild Cognitive Impairment (MCI).
+The goal of this clinical trial is to develop a five-week virtual cognitive training intervention for people with Mild Cognitive Impairment (MCI) based off an existing eight-week intervention.
 The main question it aims to answer is:

 • Is five weeks of training as good as eight weeks in improving cognition, quality of life, daily functioning, and mood, and in reducing caregiver burden?
 Researchers will compare five weeks of cognitive training to eight weeks of training to see if the shorter version is as effective as the full training.

-• Complete some in-person tests of memory and thinking on the University of Florida's campus, and some questionnaires
+• Complete some tests of memory and thinking and some questionnaires

-• Attend weekly two-hour group cognitive training sessions with a trained group leader on campus, for five or eight weeks
+• Attend weekly two-hour group cognitive training sessions with a trained group leader, for five or eight weeks

 Full description

 This proposal advances current science in several ways.
 First, it further validates the ME-CCT-MCI manual.
-Though extensive research supported the development of this manual, there have only been a small number of studies that have since validated its use.
-Of these studies, two cite the Indian Adapted ME-CCT-MCI, two study telehealth adaptations, and the last focuses on physical activity and sleep, with no evaluation of its effect on cognition.
-Second, creating and testing a brief version of this manual allows for improved accessibility.
+Though extensive research supported the development of this manual, there has been only one randomized controlled trial validating its use, and only a small number of studies that have since validated its use outside of a Veterans Affairs setting.
+Of these studies, only two include an assessment of effects on cognition, one of which cites the Indian Adapted ME-CCT-MCI, and the other uses a similar manual adapted for addictions, with no study validating the original manual's effect on cognition.
+Second, creating and testing a brief version of this manual allows for improved accessibility and feasibility, reducing the risk of dropout.
 Third, the use of an extensive neuropsychological battery (the National Alzheimer's Coordinating Center Uniform Data Set [NACC-UDS]) allows assessment of improvement in specific cognitive domains.
-Though research has shown that compensatory cognitive rehabilitation is beneficial to cognition, there is less clear evidence of the specific pattern of effect on cognitive domains, which may help inform clinical decision making in determining which patients may benefit the most from this intervention.
-Fourth, this study will investigate what participant factors (i.e., education, baseline cognition, and hippocampal volume) predict benefit of intervention, further determining which patients may benefit from this intervention and contributing to future development of personalized medicine.
+Though the randomized controlled trial did assess effects on objective cognition, it found only a nonsignificant trend and assessed general cognition rather than specific domains.
+Other research has shown that compensatory cognitive rehabilitation is beneficial to cognition, but there is less clear evidence of the specific pattern of effect on cognitive domains, which may help inform clinical decision making in determining which patients may benefit the most from this intervention.
+Fourth, this study will investigate what participant factors (i.e., education, baseline cognition, lifestyle, and hippocampal volume) predict benefit of intervention, further determining which patients may benefit from this intervention and contributing to future development of personalized medicine.

 Enrollment